panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

 ![Configure VirtualBox NAT port forwarding step 4](../figures/vm-nat-port-forwarding-4.jpg)

-Now you can preform all kinds of operation on Ubuntu from within your host's terminal shell.
+Now you can preform all kinds of operation on Ubuntu from within your host's terminal shell, which is nativly integrated with your host system.

 #### 1.3.5.
 Installing Useful Softwares